Skip to main content

 Adding images to hardware modelsAdding images to hardware models

-These images will then be displayed on the hardware model list page.
+The images are then displayed on the hardware model list page.

 Hardware model list page with imagesHardware model list page with images

-Navigate to the Hardware Model list page under Infrastructure > Hardware Models and select the two or more models you wish to merge.
-From the Action menu, select Merge selected hardware models and click the hammer icon.
+Navigate to Infrastructure > Hardware Models and select two or more models to merge.
+From the Actions menu, select Merge selected hardware models.

 Hardware Model merge actionHardware Model merge action

 Select the hardware model that should be the master model.
-The selected hardware models will be merged into this hardware model.
+All selected models are merged into this model.

-You can optionally add the merged hardware model names as aliases in the master hardware model, but this is strictly for reference and all existing devices will be associated with the new master hardware model.
+You can optionally add the merged model names as aliases on the master model for reference.
+All existing devices are reassigned to the master model regardless.

 Click Merge hardware models to complete the merge.